-2. Track record and independence of the applicant (30% weight)
+2. Track record and independence of the applicant (Project Grants - 30% weight, Fellowships and Stipends - 40% weight)

 This criterion considers whether the applicant's previous research experience demonstrates they are capable of successfully undertaking the proposed research and publishing the outcomes.
 Track record (career impact statement, research training, publications, supervision, awards and other relevant experience) will be assessed relative to opportunity, including career stage.